 About Beer Pioneers

-Most of the twentieth century was bad for beer worldwide.
-The number of breweries was on the decline from day one.
-Then, beer was banned in North America for a time.
-Once the beers came back, they were bland.
-"Beer" was a one-word description: a highly effervescent pale lager that was light in body, color and flavor.
-Hardly anything distinguished one brand from another.
+Most of the twentieth century was quite bad for beer.
+The number of breweries worldwide was on the decline from day one.
+In North America, beer was banned outright.
+Upon its return, it was bland, overly carbonated, cheapened, manufactured as a commodity, and served colder than ice.
+"Beer" became a one-word description, as hardly anything distinguished one brand from another.

 By the second half of the century, the large brewing conglomerates and national brands dominated their markets by limiting their beers to this singular-style in watered-down versions.
 Variety?
 There wasn't any.
 Likewise, in the United Kingdom, traditional brewing methods were being phased out through the modernization of equipment and introduction of less labor-intensive techniques for greater efficiency.